FdI96/First-Ruby-project--Bubble_sort_by/README.md

 # Getting started :

-I built this little bubble sort method in Ruby.
+I built two little bubble sort methods in Ruby.
 I used a while loop and a "switch button" (true or false b variable) to know when the array is sorted and a "times do" loop to move trough the array and sort it.
+In this project I'm using all the basics things that I learned to build this sort methods like varibles, loops, conditions, data structure like arrays, methods definition, debugging options, etc.
+This project is completely for learning purpose.

 # Prerequisites :